ssramirezr/project-teammg/README.md

 ## Detailed instructions for execution:
 1. Execute the main.py file.
 2. Copy and paste the test cases into the console or write them manually.
-Be aware to enter the correct number of cases.
+Be aware to enter the correct number of cases and follow the format given in the assignment instructions.
-3. After pressing enter the program will run and write the outputs in console.
+3. After entering the input, the program will run and write the outputs in console.